Rotting flesh! Moldy socks! Fans flock to see, smell corpse flower in bloom

 The stench of the flower is to attract pollinators.
 Unlike roses and more common flowers, the rare Sumatran plant attracts in a different way.

-"It wants to smell like meat to attract those pollinators, so this flower has learned to evolve over million or years to attract flies to pollinate."
-Says Michael Stephans, the Conservatory director.
+"It wants to smell like meat to attract those pollinators, so this flower has learned to evolve over a million or so years to attract flies to pollinate," says Matthew Stephens, the Conservatory director.

 “It smells strongly of decaying tuna 🐟 fish...a decomposing sandwich 🥪 w/stinky cheese 🧀 “ — woman describing the corpse flower’s smelly 👃🏿 scent!
 (Hah 😆 my face!) @SFConservatory pic.twitter.com/M8pfo2SaQx— Dion Lim (@DionLimTV) July 23, 2018

-At about 5-feet tall, this particular corporse flower, is nicknamed Suma, an ode to it's "sumo" size.
+At about 5 feet tall, this particular corpse flower is nicknamed Suma, an ode to its "sumo" size.
 Last year, the Conservatory was graced by another blooming Amorphophallus, which was even larger, standing about 6 feet tall, named Terra.

 Suma the Titan fans come from as far away as Germany and China but have been on "corpse flower watch," monitoring the enormous flower for months.
 Some go to extreme lengths to capture the memory of the rare occasion.